QuizandSurveyMaster/quiz_master_next/readme.txt

 == Changelog ==
 = 10.2.0 ( May 21, 2025 ) =
-* Feature: Added ability to insert answers at any position
+* Feature: Added server-side validation for contact form fields
-* Feature: Added search filter for questions by type in the question bank
+* Feature: Added option to filter questions by type in the question bank
-* Feature: Implemented server-side validation for contact form fields
+* Enhancement: Added ability to insert answers at any position
 * Enhancement: Refined UI and messaging for popups and alerts
-* Enhancement: Improved handling of window.onbeforeunload event
+* Enhancement: Added alert to prevent accidental reloads

 = 10.1.1 ( April 21, 2025 ) =
 * Enhancement: Added option to preload quiz and question feature images